-Data from Pharmawand - Curated by Toby Galbraith - Date added 13 July 2017
+Data from Pharmawand - Curated by Marshall Pearce - Date added 13 July 2017

 Amgen announced positive results from the final analysis of the Phase III ASPIRE trial in multiple myeloma.
 The study met the key secondary endpoint of overall survival (OS), demonstrating that Kyprolis (carfilzomib), lenalidomide and dexamethasone (KRd) reduced the risk of death by 21 percent over lenalidomide and dexamethasone alone (Rd) (median OS 48.3 months for KRd versus 40.4 months for Rd, HR = 0.79, 95 percent CI, 0.67 – 0.95).
 Per protocol, patients received 18 cycles of Kyprolis with Rd before continuing treatment with Rd alone to progression.